arnarejo/FSND-project6-linux-server/README.md

 # UDACITY - Linux Server Configuration
 **Project objective** - Take a baseline installation of a Linux server and prepare it to host web applications.
 Secure server from a number of attack vectors, install and configure a database server, and deploy one of existing web applications onto it.

 **Public IP address** - 13.210.135.75

 **SSH Port** - 2200

-TODO: Change port from 22 to 2200 to ensure better security **URL** - http://ec2-13-210-135-75.ap-southeast-2.compute.amazonaws.com
+**URL** - http://ec2-13-210-135-75.ap-southeast-2.compute.amazonaws.com

 ## 1. Create an instance on Amazon
   i.
-[Register on amazon lightsail or login as existing user](https://amazonlightsail.com/) ii.
-Select Instance location iii.
-Select a platform => *Choose Linux/Unix* iv.
+[Register on amazon lightsail or login as existing user](https://amazonlightsail.com/)

+  ii.
+Select Instance location

+  iii.
+Select a platform => *Choose Linux/Unix*

+  iv.
 Select a blueprint => *OS only*

   v.
-Select Operating System => *Ubuntu* vi.
-Choose instance plan => *$5 per month* vii.
-Name your instance => *Ubuntu-512MB-Sydney-Final* viii.
+Select Operating System => *Ubuntu*

+  vi.
+Choose instance plan => *$5 per month*

+  vii.
+Name your instance => *Ubuntu-512MB-Sydney-Final*

+  viii.
 Click Create Button
 Note: this may take a while to configure the instance
 ## 2. login amazon server remotely as 'ubuntu' & update software